 As he gets older we’ll play it again, and I’m sure the processes will get more complicated.
 But for now I really enjoyed watching him think about what it took to make his toy.
 It required both his creativity and critical thinking skills!

 Try this activity with your kids!
 What do their processes look like?
 What kind of machines did they come up with?

-Subscribe today and get your own guide to playing "How is it made?" with your child!
+Play a fun game to learn what Process Engineers do.
+Subscribe today and get your own guide to playing "How is it made?"!

 Looking for other ways to introduce you kids to engineering?
 Check out some of my other posts!

 Teach Your Kid to be a Reliability Engineer!

 Teach Your Kid to be a Mechanical Engineer!

 Teach Your Kid to be a Project Engineer!

 Exploring Energy: How are Height and Distance Related?